-IEC is a federation of independent, local, regional, and legally incorporated associations.
+IEC is a federation of separate independent, local, regional, and legally incorporated associations.
 Each association is chartered by IEC National as an IEC Chapter, which retains autonomy relating to its activities, but must meet certain standards and requirements to retain its affiliation with IEC National.

-Use of the IEC National name and logo by chartered chapters must be in accordance with the logo usage guidelines found in these Board Manual of Procedures.,
+Use of the IEC National name and logo by chartered chapters must be in accordance with the logo usage guidelines found in these Manual of Procedures.

-Unless otherwise specified in these Board Manual of Procedures, IEC National will strive to never hold any activities or national events that compete with chapter activities.
-Similarly, chapters are expected to support and promote IEC National events and initiatives, and will not schedule activities that conflict with pre-existing IEC National events.
+Unless otherwise specified in these Manual of Procedures, IEC National will strive to never hold any activities or national events that compete with chapter activities.
+Similarly, chapters are expected to support and promote IEC National events and initiatives, and avoid scheduling activities that conflict with previously scheduled IEC National events.
+IEC Chapters are encouraged to attend IEC National events.
 IEC National will support and promote chapter activities through event calendars on the IEC website and email notifications that do not conflict with National activities.